RocketChat/handbook/operations/jobs/security/README.md

 ### Identification

 Position: Security Lead
 Area: Security
 Lead: Markus Kirsch

 ### Definitions

+These are the definitions of the position.

 #### 1. PURPOSE OF THE AREA